herman-zamula-teamdev/targetscope/_sources/operations/set.txt

 **CLI example**
       ``bedops --element-of -1 foo.bed bar1.bed bar2.bed ... > inclusive_filter.bed``

-This filter creates a new :ref:`set <compound_set>` from :ref:`elements <compound_element>` in the first set, where :ref:`range <base_range>` components of elements in the second (and subsequent) sets overlap the first set's elements by the specified integer or float value.
+This filter creates a new :ref:`Set <compound_set>` from :ref:`Elements <compound_element>` in the first Set, where :ref:`Range <base_range>` components of Elements in the second (and subsequent) Sets overlap the first Set's elements by the specified integer or float value.

-If that value is an integer, overlap is calculated as a measure of required overlap of bases in the elements' :ref:`range <base_range>` components.
+If that value is an integer, overlap is calculated as a measure of required overlap of bases in the Elements' :ref:`Range <base_range>` components.
 If that value is a percentage, overlap is calculated as a required minimum fraction of overlap between ranges.

-If there are more than two :ref:`sets <compound_set>` specified as input, the second and subsequent :ref:`sets <compound_set>` are first merged into an intermediate set.
-The first set is then filtered against this intermediate set using the specified overlap threshold.
+If there are more than two :ref:`Sets <compound_set>` specified as input, the second and subsequent :ref:`Sets <compound_set>` are first merged into an intermediate Set.
+The first Set is then filtered against this intermediate set using the specified overlap threshold.

-Because the output set is made up of elements from the first set, those :ref:`elements <compound_element>` should preserve all additional attributes (:ref:`Name <base_name>`, :ref:`Score <base_score>`, *etc.*) where applicable.
+Because the output set is made up of elements from the first Set, those :ref:`Elements <compound_element>` should preserve all additional attributes (:ref:`Name <base_name>`, :ref:`Score <base_score>`, *etc.*) where applicable.

-The ordering of sets in this operation matters; *e.g.*, compare these two inclusion operations, where the two sets are in different order.
+The ordering of Sets in this operation matters; *e.g.*, compare these two inclusion operations, where the two Sets are in different order.

-In the first example, we filter set A against set B:
+In the first example, we filter Set A against Set B:

 .. image:: ../../_static/ops_set_inclusive_filter_ab.png
    :width: 99%

-In the second example, we filter set B against set A:
+In the second example, we filter Set B against Set A:

 .. image:: ../../_static/ops_set_inclusive_filter_ba.png
    :width: 99%